KulikDM/pythresh/docs/index.rst

    threshold value that separates inliers from outliers.
 Outliers are considered all values above this threshold value.
 Note the threshold value has been derived from likelihood scores normalized between 0 and 1.

+-  :attr:`pythresh.thresholders.base.BaseDetector.confidence_interval_`:
+   Return the lower and upper confidence interval of the contamination level.
+   Only applies to the COMB thresholder

+-  :attr:`pythresh.thresholders.base.BaseDetector.dscores_`: 1D array of the
+   TruncatedSVD decomposed decision scores if multiple outlier detector score sets are passed

 ----